Miro-456/Sonic-Hyperstars/readme.md

 8-Callipolis Zone         (totally original)

-9-Lava Reef Zone          (from Sonic 3 & Knuckles, not original)
+- Lava Reef Zone          (from Sonic 3 & Knuckles, not original)

-10-Hidden Palace Zone      (from Sonic 3 & Knuckles, not Sonic 2, not original)
+- Hidden Palace Zone      (from Sonic 3 & Knuckles, not Sonic 2, not original)

-11-Twilight Rails Zone    (Sunset Park Zone)
+9-Twilight Rails Zone    (Sunset Park Zone)

-12-Luminous Park Zone     (totally original)
+10-Luminous Park Zone     (totally original)

-13-Shining Nexus Zone     (Starlight Zone & Gigalopolis Zone (or Gigapolis Zone))
+11-Shining Nexus Zone     (Starlight Zone & Gigalopolis Zone (or Gigapolis Zone))

-14-Mecha Rainforest Zone  (Mecha Green Hill Zone)
+12-Metallic Wetforest Zone  (Mecha Green Hill Zone)

-15-Binary Circuit Zone    (Cyber Station Zone)
+13-Binary Circuit Zone    (Cyber Station Zone)

-16-Celestial Stars Zone   (Crystal Egg Zone & Sleeping Egg Zone)
+14-Cosmic Celesty Zone   (Crystal Egg Zone & Sleeping Egg Zone)

-17-Egg Citadel Zone       (totally original)
+15-Egg Citadel Zone       (totally original)

-18-Sky Chase Zone         (or maybe put it as a separate act in another zone).
+- Sky Chase Zone         (or maybe put it as a separate act in another zone).

 ## Special and Bonus Stages
 Special Stages will be races against Fang to the Chaos Emeralds across half-pipes, inspired mostly by Sonic 3D Blast (Saturn) special stages and Sonic 4 ep.
 2 special stages.
 Each special stage will be divided to 3 phases , the first and second phases will be collecting set amount of rings as a normal half-pipe special stage, the third phase however, will be chasing a UFO with a Chaos Emerald, you can use dash-pads and red hoops to your advantage and try to prevent Fang to get to the Chaos Emerald while avoiding traps.
 Also, your rings will act as a timer.